gumyns/home-automation/server/README.md

 Fedora:
 > dnf group install 'Development Tools'
+>
-> dnf install cmake gcc gcc-c++ python27
+> dnf install cmake gcc gcc-c++ python27 libtool sqlite-devel

 There are also few dependencies, that have to be built from sources (at least on arm based devices).
 There are python scrips that can do that for you.
+Call:

+> python scripts/resolveDependencies.py libs

 ## Run info ##